sherinehannahchally/Retrieval-Augmented-Generation-RAG-with-Azure-AI-Search-Hotel-Reviews/README.md

 # Retrieval-Augmented-Generation-RAG-with-Azure-AI-Search-Hotel-Reviews

-Organizations often struggle with efficiently retrieving and leveraging large amounts of data for advanced AI applications.
+Efficiently retrieve and leverage large amounts of data for advanced AI applications

 ## Steps to implement advanced search and generative AI solutions using Hotel Reviews Dataset

 -> Explore the capabilities and features of Azure AI Search as an enterprise-ready vector database.